 Japanese plum very valuable for its high frost resistance and very good resistance to fungal diseases.

-Vigour: moderate, crown slim, medium dense
+Vigour: moderate, canopy slim, medium dense

 Pulp: juicy, amber-yellow, reddish by stone, aromatic, freestone